ExodusMovement/test/README.md

 ### Options

-- `--global` -- register all test helpers as global variables
+- `--jest` -- register jest test helpers as global variables

 - `--typescript` -- use typescript loader (which also compiles esm to cjs where needed)